ChiemStevens/DiscordStrava/README.md

     ```sh
     cd DiscordStrava
     ```
-3. Create a virtual environment:
+3. Create a virtual environment (can use anaconda aswell):
     ```sh
     python -m venv .venv
 4. Activate the virtual environment: